andreasdr/minitscript/README.md

   - unicode support via UTF8
   - can be transpiled to C++

 ## 1.3.
-1.0 BETA release TODO list
+1.0 release TODO list

-- Whats left to do for 1.0 BETA release
+- Whats left to do for 1.0 release
   - bug fixes
   - some adjustments
     - build system: check executable output directories